When to set New Year Intentions in the Southern Hemisphere?

 Choosing Alignment Over Convention

-Many of us have lost touch with the Earth's natural rhythms and our connection to them.
-We tend to view our seasonal celebrations simply as dates on a calendar rather than what they truly are—powerful moments aligned with astronomical and seasonal shifts.
-Even those who recognise this misalignment often feel pressured to maintain these social timing traditions.
+Even those who recognise this misalignment often feel pressured to maintain these socially-driven timings.
 As one local shopkeeper shared with me, despite being deeply connected to seasonal rhythms herself, she still chooses to display Halloween decorations in October (our Beltane!) because "that's what people expect."

-I understand her perspective, but I feel differently.
-I believe we have an opportunity to gently reclaim our connection to the natural cycles where we actually live, and this is what I advocate for—living in alignment.
-This isn't about rejecting Northern Hemisphere traditions; it's about consciously choosing to align our practices with our local seasonal energies.
+I believe we have an opportunity to gently reclaim our connection to the natural seasons and rhythms where we live, and this is what I advocate for — consciously living in alignment.

 Southern Hemisphere, Different Rhythms - When to set New Year Intentions in the Southern Hemisphere